ariatron/platform-docs/2.-workspaces/d.inviting-your-team.md

 You can invite up to 5 team members on the **Free** and **Starter** plan and more as you scale up.

+## Allowed email domains

+The fastest way to onboard your teammates is by configuring an [Allowed email domain](../docs/platform/ZG9jOjE0OTg5MjQ1-allowed-email-domains) and sending them a link to your Workspace.
+Read more about allowed email domains [here](../docs/platform/ZG9jOjE0OTg5MjQ1-allowed-email-domains)!

 ## Inviting Team Members to your workspace

 1. From your dashboard, click on the **workspace name** on top left of the page.